dodeleye99/accelerated-cpp/7_Maps/README.md

 From the inputted grammar, five sentences are generated randomly.

 ### New Concepts:
-* The map data structure, as explained above.
+* The `map` data structure, as explained above.
 * Iterators on maps, each pointing to an object which has two members refering to the key and the value respectively.
 * Specifying default parameter values of a function.
 * Recursion, using a function within itself to breaking down the problem being solved into smaller, more managable parts.
 * Generating random numbers, as well as setting random seeds using the current time.
-* do-while loops, essentially the same as while loops but the condition is checked AFTER the block of code in the loop is run.
+* `do...while` loops, essentially the same as while loops but the condition is checked AFTER the block of code in the loop is run.